The Importance of Volunteer Pulse Surveys

 Feedback surveys offer the opportunity for volunteers to give you specific feedback about ways to make the end-user experience better for volunteers or the people they are serving.

 Feedback surveys are more about, “What are the specific suggestions you have for us” than general satisfaction or impact.
 They can focus on specific steps in the volunteer lifecycle, for example after onboarding or training.
 The best times to use these are when you suspect a process or part of the volunteer journey could be improved, but you’re not sure how.
-Or you want to double check that few complaints do (or do not) represent a widespread systemic issue.
+Or you want to double-check that few complaints do (or do not) represent a widespread systemic issue.

 While any of the surveys typed listed above might also be categorized as a perception survey, there is a particular use case that can be helpful as well, Perception surveys can help you ascertain frame of mind, reaction, or assessment of a particular situation.
 For example, assessments of volunteer-staff teamwork might be considered a perception survey.

-When about it comes to perception surveys related to the volunteer effort, there are different audiences for these surveys — coworkers, executive leadership, boards, volunteers, client or service beneficiaries, community partners, etc. Through these surveys you can gather helpful information about their views on the volunteer effort or the state of the working relationships within the volunteer team or with others.
+When it comes to perception surveys related to the volunteer effort, there are different audiences for these surveys — coworkers, executive leadership, boards, volunteers, client or service beneficiaries, community partners, etc. Through these surveys, you can gather helpful information about their views on the volunteer effort or the state of the working relationships within the volunteer team or with others.

 Everybody has a different view of reality.
 All of us have different brains.
 So, we’re all-seeing reality a little bit differently.
 So, it’s nice to see all those different perspectives.